Power Division seeks tax exemption for solar sector investors

 Following this, the Power Division requested the revival of the tax exemption benefits, sending a letter to the NBR.

-Energy and Power Adviser Dr Muhammad Fouzul Kabir Khan commented on the situation, saying that discussions have already been held with the Finance Adviser.
+Energy and Power Adviser Muhammad Fouzul Kabir Khan said that discussions have already been held with the finance adviser.